The village of Whitbourne lies midway between Worcester and Leominster in the Herefordshire countryside and is almost unknown to the big wide world.

 The principle of the business is Keith Butler, supported by his accountant wife Lynn who is sometimes referred to as "the accounts lady" in our correspondence.
 She keeps the books straight.

-Keith has a long sporting pedigree having worked for MCC at Lord's, Worcestershire County Cricket Club, has merchandised for Goodyear in Formula 1 and was Commercial Manager at Gravesend and Northfleet FC (long before it became Ebbsfleet United), Rochdale, Hereford United, Cardiff City and Wolverhampton Wanderers Football Clubs (having also worked at Millwall and Swindon Town).
+Keith has a long sporting pedigree having worked for MCC at Lord's, Worcestershire County Cricket Club, has merchandised for Goodyear in Formula 1 and was Commercial Manager at Gravesend and Northfleet FC (long before it became Ebbsfleet United), Rochdale, Southport (when it was a Football League club), Hereford United, Cardiff City and Wolverhampton Wanderers Football Clubs (having also worked at Cheltenham Town, Millwall and Swindon Town).
 As if that isn't enough he also built and ran the Cricket Shop at Edgbaston for Warwickshire County Cricket Club over a ten year period - and where he was responsible for the famous King of Spain mug.

 Tired of constant commuting on the M40 while at Lords he decided to work closer to home.
 He now is the owner of Whitbourne Mugworks which he has run since 2008.